What is a trust?

 The responsibilities of the trustee are to:

-• manage all financial matters relating to the trust including
+The trustee manages all financial matters relating to the trust including:

 General information about the types of trusts available